Tritibellum/minimal-nvidia-gentoo/README.md

-# Minimal Nvidia + AMD gentoo linux
+# Minimal and Performant Nvidia + AMD gentoo linux

 WARNING: DO NOT GIT CLONE THIS UNLESS YOU KNOW WHAT YOU'RE DOING!!!